sarifrey/PyBer-Ridesharing-Analysis/README.md

 ## Summary/ Recommendtions

-Based on the analsysis and its results recomendations to Pyber would be:
+Based on the analsysis and its results my business recomendations to Pyber are:
-Three business recomendations
+Rural cities
+Increasing the ammount of drivers in Rural areas to ensure there are enough drivers to meet ride demand.
+Data for rural cities shows that the average fare per ride and average far per driver is much higher than Suburban and urban cities.This can indicate that rural area based riders are taking trips over a longer distance.